-Your SoFi Wealth Management account portfolio is based on your risk tolerance.
-Your portfolio will be comprised of between five and seven different ETF’s and is managed by the platforms portfolio team.
+Your SoFi Invest automated investing portfolio is based on your risk tolerance.
+Your portfolio will be comprised of a broad range of low cost investments.
+These distinct ETFs are managed by the platform’s portfolio team.

 In case you’re wondering – and given that SoFi is a well-established P2P lender – SoFi Wealth Management does not invest any part of your portfolio in the loans that are offered by the lending platform.